 Focusing on making our inner voice helpful and constructive no matter what the situation is — is a critical strength that can set us apart.

-By having a connect with our inner voice, we have a connect with our intelligence, our identity, and more importantly — ourselves.
+By having a connection with our inner voice, we have a connection with our intelligence, our identity, and more importantly — ourselves.